Alternative versions of Spider-Man: Spider-Byte (Earth-22191)

 On this earth, an African-American girl named Margo is known as Spider-Byte in the virtual reality world.
-She is a genius student at the Peter Parker Memorial, Science & Technology.
+She is a genius student at the Peter Parker Memorial (Institute) of Science & Technology.
 In this universe, the virtual reality world has become equal to the real world and she is the Spider-hero of that world.
 Spider-Byte is first seen stopping a virtual reality identity thief who robbed someone's online account.
 Afterwards, she goes to her class.